Tiniifan/InazumaElevenSaveEditor/README.md

 This new version is much more lite than NoFarmForMe, I deleted the "gimmick" functions,

-and and I rewrote to be understandable by everyone!
+and I rewrote the code to be understandable by everyone!

 Inazuma Eleven Save Editor is a Save Editor (tool to modify a save) programmed in C#.

 You don't need to run the game to build your Team, the application

-has a simple and instructive interface.
+has a simple and instructive GUI.
 It's your turn to create your Dream Team!